Nicaraguans flood migration offices in bid to flee crisis - Journal du Cameroun

 Many Nicaraguans like Eime Monge — seeking to move to Costa Rica with her husband and two children — believe Ortega will stop at nothing to maintain power.

-The vast majority of the country’s roads are barricaded by protestors, semi-paralyzing transport and commerce in the country, which on Thursday held a 24-hour national strike to protest the anti-government repression.
+The vast majority of the country’s roads are barricaded by protestors, semi-paralyzing transport and commerce in the country, which on Thursday held a 24-hour national strike to protest government repression.

 According to the country’s Foundation for Economic and Social Development, the crisis has endangered between 20,000 and 150,000 jobs.